nobitagamer/terra-con-vault/README.md

 I found that it's pretty neat to just use this as a terraform module in your own project.
 So this piece of infrastructure is encapsulated and reusable.

 To achieve this given that terraform's module system will resolve everything relative to the root module.
-There's a variable which is to mitigate this called `basePath`.
+There's a variable which is to mitigate this called `base_path`.

-The idea is that by default basePath is `.` meaning that whenever it's used it still just resolves to root by default.
-However when you have these files in a subfolder of the project you'd want to use that folder as `basePath`.
+The idea is that by default base_path is `.` meaning that whenever it's used it still just resolves to root by default.
+However when you have these files in a subfolder of the project you'd want to use that folder as `base_path`.

 Thus all the paths set for image-builder would still work.